hx2A/py5website/reference/sketch_image_mode.rst

 .. title: image_mode()
 .. slug: image_mode
-.. date: 2021-02-25 18:37:48 UTC+00:00
+.. date: 2021-03-04 20:16:29 UTC+00:00
 .. tags:
 .. category:
 .. link:
 .. description: py5 image_mode() documentation
 .. type: text

-Modifies the location from which images are drawn by changing the way in which parameters given to ``image()`` are intepreted.
+Modifies the location from which images are drawn by changing the way in which parameters given to :doc:`image` are intepreted.

 Examples
 ========